-Are you at risk of a B12 deficiency?
+Are you at risk of Vitamin B12 Deficiency?

 Vitamin B12 is an important micronutrient that aids with proper red blood cell formation, neurological function and DNA synthesis.
 Some of the believed benefits of B-12 vitamin include: